solid/education/SolidBeginnerWorkshopNotes.md

         Chat](https://solid.github.io/chat/), and lots more!

-- The authors of the technical reports are the [Solid Community Group](https://www.w3.org/groups/cg/solid/) (CG) of the [W3C](https://www.w3.org/).
+- The authors of the technical reports are the [Solid Community Group](https://www.w3.org/groups/cg/solid/) (CG) and the Linked Web Storage Working Group (LWS WG) of the [W3C](https://www.w3.org/).
-    - W3C is the World Wide Web Consortium: they *develop standards and guidelines to help everyone build a web based on the principles of accessibility, internationalization, privacy and security.*
+    - W3C is the World Wide Web Consortium: they *develop standards and guidelines to help everyone build a web based on the principles of accessibility, internationalization, privacy and security.*.
+They endorse the Solid Project officially through the LWS Working Group.

 - Solid has a new organizational home, the Open Data Institute (ODI), as announced by Sir Tim Berners-Lee on October 2024.
 [Link to post](https://forum.solidproject.org/t/a-new-organisational-home-for-solid/8004)
-    - The ODI is a non-profit company that aims to build a world where data works for everyone.
+    - The ODI is a non-profit institute that aims to build a world where data works for everyone.
 It was founded in 2012 by Sir Tim Berners-Lee and Sir Nigel Shadbolt.